Hjhawley/TechClass/README.md

 # TechClass
-Files to send to students
+Files to share with students